zhouhufeng/FAVORannotator/README.md

  - ```$ source $HOME/.cargo/env```
 3. Install xsv using Cargo:
  - ```$ cargo install xsv```

+## Run FAVORannotator without pre-install databases

+FAVOR database can be downloaded on the fly and decompressed automatically in the scripts, this version of FAVORannotator will remove the burden of download the backend database and update the ```config.R```.
+The database is downloaded and decompressed automatically and is readable by FAVORannotator can be executed as follows.

+Please find the R scripts in the ```Scripts/SQL/``` folder.

+**Important: This version of FAVORannotator no pre-install version does not need to update ```config.R``` file.
+This version of FAVORannotator directly download FAVORdatabase (Full or Essential versions) from the Harvard Dataverse to the default file locations and database info for the annotation.
+Just put the FAVORannotator script in the directory with ample storage all the database and index and intermediate files will be generated in the directory.**

+1. Create GDS file from the input VCF file:

+-	``` $ Rscript   convertVCFtoGDS.r  input.vcf output.gds ```

+2. Run FAVORannotator for the FAVOR Essential Database:

+-	``` $ Rscript   FAVORannotatorCSVEssentialDB.R  output.gds chrnumber ```

+3. Run FAVORannotator for the FAVOR Full Database:

+-	``` $ Rscript   FAVORannotatorCSVFullDB.R  output.gds chrnumber ```

+chrnumber are the numeric number indicating which chromosome this database is reading from, chrnumber can be 1, 2, ..., 22.

+Scripts for submitting jobs for all chromosomes simultaneously have been provided.
+They use SLURM, which is supported by many high-performance clusters, and utilize parallel jobs to boost performance.

+A SLURM script to simplify the process can be found here: ([submission.sh](https://github.com/zhouhufeng/FAVORannotator/blob/main/Scripts/SQL/submitJobs.sh)).

+## Run FAVORannotator Cloud Version

+For Cloud environment, we simplified the process of database set up and remove the configration files.
+FAVOR database can be downloaded on the fly and decompressed automatically in the scripts, this version of FAVORannotator will remove the burden of download the backend database and update the ```config.R```.
+The database is downloaded and decompressed automatically and is capable of seamless integration to the workflow languages of the cloud platform.
+It currently works for cloud platforms like Terra, DNAnexus, etc. This tutorial uses Terra as an example to illustrate the functional annotation process.

+Please find the R scripts in the ```Scripts/Cloud/``` folder.

+**Important: This version of FAVORannotator no pre-install version does not need to update ```config.R``` file.
+This version of FAVORannotator directly download FAVORdatabase (Full or Essential versions) from the Harvard Dataverse to the default file locations and database info for the annotation.
+Just put the FAVORannotator script in the directory with ample storage all the database and index and intermediate files will be generated in the directory.
+These database files and intermediate files in the working directories will be removed in most cloud platforms.**

+1. Create GDS file from the input VCF file:

+-	``` $ Rscript   convertVCFtoGDS.r  input.vcf output.gds ```

+2. Run FAVORannotator for the FAVOR Essential Database:

+-	``` $ Rscript FAVORannotatorTerraEssentialDB.R  output.gds chrnumber ```

+3. Run FAVORannotator for the FAVOR Full Database:

+-	``` $ Rscript FAVORannotatorTerraEssentialDB.R  output.gds chrnumber ```

+chrnumber are the numeric number indicating which chromosome this database is reading from, chrnumber can be 1, 2, ..., 22.

+Scripts for submitting jobs for all chromosomes simultaneously have been provided.
+They use SLURM, which is supported by many high-performance clusters, and utilize parallel jobs to boost performance.

 ## Dependencies
 FAVORannotator imports R packages: <a href="https://cran.r-project.org/web/packages/dplyr/index.html">dplyr</a>, <a href="https://bioconductor.org/packages/release/bioc/html/SeqArray.html">SeqArray</a>, <a href="https://bioconductor.org/packages/release/bioc/html/gdsfmt.html">gdsfmt</a>, <a href="https://cran.r-project.org/web/packages/RPostgreSQL/index.html">RPostgreSQL</a>, <a href="https://stringr.tidyverse.org">stringr</a>, <a href="https://readr.tidyverse.org">readr</a>, <a href="https://cran.r-project.org/web/packages/stringi/index.html">stringi</a>.
 These dependencies should be installed before running FAVORannotator.